|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 I. Goal Posts must be padded according to P.I.A.A. requirements.

 J. The Monday closest to August 1st is designated as the first day any organization may start practicing with any type of equipment (cleats are not considered equipment).
-The first three days of football practice (July 30, July 31 & August 1 for 2018) will follow the P.I.A.A.
+The first three days of football practice (July 29, 30 & 31 for 2024) will follow the P.I.AA.
 Heat Acclimation Rule and shall be non-Physical Contact.
 Players may wear helmets, shoulder pads, and football shoes: however, all other contact pads are PROHIBITED during these first three days of practice.

-K. For 2018, August 2nd is the first day an organization can practice in full equipment and have contact as long as they have completed all three days of the Heat Acclimation Rule.
+K. For 2024, August 1st is the first day an organization can practice in full equipment and have contact if they have completed all three days of the Heat Acclimation Rule.
 If an organization is caught violating this by-law, then it will be brought to the Advisory Committee to determine the punishment.
 This punishment can be up to and including having all of the competitive level teams of that organization be ineligible for post-season games or awards with every competitive level game of that organization for the entire season will be officially recorded as a forfeit (6-0).

 L. Every organization must have and use an operational scoreboard with a running clock at their field.